Seeed-Studio/OSHW-XIAO-Debug-Mate/0_Firmware/README.md

 1. Ensure all dependencies from `1_Libraries/` are installed
 2. Check that ESP32 board package version is 3.1.3
 3. Verify Arduino IDE settings match the table above
+4. **If you see USB-related errors:** Make sure you've modified the ESP32 core files (see Step 2)

+### USB Conflict / TinyUSB Not Working

+If DAPLink or USB functionality doesn't work:
+1. Verify you've commented out the USB initialization in the ESP32 core files
+2. Make sure you modified all 3 files: `USB.cpp`, `USB.h`, and `main.cpp`
+3. Restart Arduino IDE after modifying core files

 ### Upload Failed